Beggars Night

 Beggars Night, or Beggars' Night, is a regional term for the practice of going "Trick or Treat" in the period before Halloween night.
 Beggars Night emerged to address security concerns over young children involved in unsupervised Trick-or-Treating.
 Instead, younger children were encouraged to Trick-or-Treat on another night, before Halloween.
 The chosen date for Beggars Night varies and is typically dependent on the day Halloween falls each year.
-Beggars Night typically begins after school and often concludes between 6 and 8 PM.
+Beggars Night typically begins after school and often concludes between 6 and 8 pm.

+The practice was fundamentally identical to that of Ragamuffin Day, a similar celebration in New York City from 1870 to the 1930s.
+Ragamuffin Day was traditionally associated with Thanksgiving before the interruptions of Thanksgiving dinner became seen as a nuisance, eventually moving into October.

 Regional celebrations

-The practice is used in Ohio, Iowa, Nebraska, North Dakota, South Dakota, Kansas, Illinois, Indiana, Minnesota, Wisconsin, Western New York, and Western Pennsylvania.
+The practice occurs in parts of Ohio (central, the northeast and the northwest), Iowa, Nebraska, South Dakota, Kansas, Illinois, Indiana, Minnesota, Wisconsin, Western New York, Southern Maine and Western Pennsylvania.